 - Search for the APIs that you have configured

 - See the API's actions (GET, POST, etc.)

 - Display when you created the API and when it was last modified.

 - Edit or delete each API, or create new APIs.

 A quick guide to using the APIs

-You can add an API’s response through a message, action, or even using a condition.
+You can add an API response through a message, action, or even a condition.

-For example: If you are creating a ticket for the customer interaction with the bot conversation, you can set up a create ticket API call.
+For example, if you create a ticket for the bot conversation, you can set up a create ticket API call.
 You can then reference the ticket ID from the response parameters.

 For example: In the case of a simple subscription flow, you can get the status of the payment from the API response and redirect customers to a different dialog/flow if the status is unpaid or set up a dialog to display a simple message to the customers if the status equals paid.